Tuition and Fees, 2025–2026

 Student Health Insurance Plan (SHIP)

 Boston University automatically enrolls all full-time, three-quarter-time, and international students in the Student Health Insurance Plan (SHIP).
-Please visit bu.edu/shs/ship for information about SHIP, including instructions for waiving the insurance charge and details about the two SHIP plans offered: BASIC and PLUS.
+Information about SHIP can be found on the Student Accounting Services website, including instructions for waiving the insurance charge and details about the two SHIP plans offered: BASIC and PLUS.
 Please note that students in online-only programs are not eligible for SHIP.

 Students who wish to add eligible dependents to their plan must be enrolled in the Student PLUS plan.
 More information about adding eligible dependents to SHIP can be found on the Student Accounting Services website.